 When hedge funds have vested interest in swaying sentiment one way or another, Main Street is lied to by the media sources cleverly disguised as ‘news sources.’

 There have been hundreds, if not thousands of complaints filed with the SEC about abusive short selling.
-The SEC generally plays dumb, launches investigations that really serve Wall Street’s interests more than anything, and plays babe in the woods as companies being bled out plea for help.
+The SEC generally plays dumb, launches investigations that really serve Wall Street’s interests more than anything, and plays babe in the woods as companies being bled begging for help.
+This has been going on for years.

 The relentless ‘short selling is beneficial’ narrative push by the financial media is reason for pause.
-After all, Wall Street wants to protect their power and advantages.
-Short selling enables them to manipulate stock prices and decide which companies they want to pillage for profits and snuff out of the competitive landscape.
+After all, Wall Street has vested interest in protecting their power and advantages.
+The existence of short selling at large enables market manipulation of stock prices by large players with no actual investment in the company’s they make it their business to destroy for profit or in some cases, to snuff out competition.

 With a system so shamelessly rigged in their favor and the market firmly pinned under their thumbs, they have little vested interest in telling the truth.